abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ## Overview

-In this chapter, we will use a `loadBalancer` to host your abcdesktop service with a public IP address, then configure the DNS zone file to use your domain name, and enable TLS to secure your service.
+In this chapter, you will use a `LoadBalancer` service to expose your abcdesktop service with a public IP address, configure your DNS zone file to use your domain name, and enable TLS to secure the service.

 ## Add tags for public subnets

 By default, when creating your VPC, the public subnets do not have the `kubernetes.io/role/elb=1` tag.
-However, this tag is mandatory in order to expose your service using a load balancer with AWS.
-AWS scans your VPC, searching for subnets with this precise tag to place the load balancers.
+This tag is required to expose your service through a load balancer on AWS, because AWS scans your VPC for subnets bearing this exact tag to determine where to place load balancers.

-To do so, run the following command
+To add the tag, run the following command:

 ```
 aws ec2 create-tags --resources <your_public_subnets_ids> --tags Key=kubernetes.io/role/elb,Value=1
 ```

-> You can find your public subnets ids in the `Subnets` page of the VPC dashboard on AWS console
+> You can find your public subnet IDs on the `Subnets` page of the VPC dashboard in the AWS console.

-You can check if the tags have been applied by running the following command
+You can verify that the tags have been applied by running the following command:

 ```
 aws ec2 describe-subnets --filters "Name=vpc-id,Values=<your_vpc_id>" "Name=tag:kubernetes.io/role/elb,Values=1" --query 'Subnets[*].[SubnetId,AvailabilityZone]' --output table
 ```

-You should read on stdout
+You should see the following output on stdout:

 ```
 --------------------------------------------